HackClubRAIT/Wizard-Of-Docs/Data Structures/Linked List/Implementation_of_queue_using_linkedlist.md

 ```

-### 1-> In the above program, the function Insert() inserts an element into the queue.
+### 1-> The function Insert() inserts an element into the queue.
 If rear is NULL,then the queue is empty and a single element is inserted.
 Otherwise, a node is inserted after rear with the required element and then that node is set to rear.
 This is shown below −
     void Insert() {
     int val;
     cout<<"Insert the element in queue : "<<endl;